-Percocet is a prescription painkiller that contains a combination of oxycodone (a semi-synthetic opiate) and acetaminophen (the active ingredient in Tylenol).
-Percocet provides immediate relief for moderate to severe pain and lasts up to 5 hours.
-OxyContin, another oxycodone-based painkiller can provide relief up to 12 hours, due to its time-release properties.
+Percocet is a prescription Painkiller that contains a combination of Oxycodone (a semi-Synthetic Opiate) and Acetaminophen (the active ingredient in Tylenol); abuse of the substance can result in Percocet addiction.
+Percocet provides relief for moderate to severe pain and lasts up to 3 to 5 hours depending on the formulation.
+OxyContin, another Oxycodone-based painkiller, can provide relief for up to 12 hours due to its time-release properties.

-Percocet is a strong pain reliever often prescribed for intense, short-term pain felt after surgery or trauma.
+Percocet is a strong Painkiller most often prescribed for intense, short-term pain felt after surgery or trauma.
+It is also sometimes used for patients with severe chronic pain.
 Percocet is often seen as a safer way to get high because it is legal to purchase (it is available with a prescription).
-It also runs a lower risk of addiction than other opiates, such as OxyContin, heroin or morphine.

-However, Percocet is still widely abused for its narcotic effect.
-A high enough dose can result in a sense of euphoria similar to that experienced by heroin users.
-Abuse of Percocet can lead to addiction to Percocet or to something harder.
+However, Percocet is still widely abused for its Narcotic effect.
+A high enough dose can result in a sense of euphoria similar to that experienced by Heroin users.
+Abuse of Percocet can lead to Percocet addiction.

-Like other opiates, Percocet runs a high risk for users to develop a tolerance and then dependency on the drug.
+Like other Opiates, Percocet presents a high risk to users.
+They may develop a tolerance, followed by dependency on the drug.

 - Seeking out drug dealers